Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 4. Go back to the root of the repository, `cd` into the `Linux` directory (make sure you are not in the `openssl_source/Linux` directory) and run `make all` once.
-   - The OpenSSL archive is now extraced in the `openssl_source/openssl-3.0.12` directory
+   - The OpenSSL archive is now extracted in the `openssl_source/openssl-3.0.12` directory
 5. Modify the `Linux/build_openssl.sh` script as follows:
 ```bash